singlecore06483/sc_framework/README.md

 UPDATES
 -

-new updates and features in sc_framework v0.6:
+new updates and features in sc_framework v0.8:

-- added 2 new exploit.
+- added 1 new exploit.
+- added 1 new cve-exploit.
-- updated 1 exploit.
+- added 1 new banner.

 SC FRAMEWORK
 -

-this tool uses 30 exploits and 16 cve exploits and 10 payloads. wich some of the exploit like `ssh-loign-test, PDF-exploit, and more 28 exploits`.
+this tool uses 31 exploits and 17 cve exploits and 10 payloads. wich some of the exploit like `ssh-loign-test, PDF-exploit, and more 29 exploits`.

 How this tool works?
 -